 What are the costs associated with pursuing an undergraduate or graduate degree?

-Graduate programs have higher tuition per credit.
-Many doctoral students receive financial support through stipends, research assistantships, or teaching jobs.
+Tuition costs vary by school and location.
+Public universities usually cost less than private colleges.
+Graduate programs have higher tuition per credit, but many doctoral students receive financial support through stipends, research assistantships, or teaching jobs.

 Can I enroll in a Bachelor’s, Master’s, or PhD program while working full-time?